jsoref/thorium/api/docs/src/architecture/scaler.md

 are spawned.
 It accomplishes this by crawling the deadline stream and based on fair share scheduling logic.
-This means that some portion of your cluster will be dedicated to the most pressing jobs based on deadline while another portion will be trying to fairly executing everyones jobs evenly.
+This means that some portion of your cluster will be dedicated to the most pressing jobs based on deadline while another portion will be trying to fairly executing everyone's jobs evenly.
 This allows for users to spawn large groups of reactions/jobs without fear of abusing the cluster and preventing others from accomplishing tasks.